Sightseeing Santorini On A Private Taxi Tour With Santorini Best Tours

 Driving up a winding hill we make our way to the highest point in Santorini, The Monastery of Pophet Elias.
 At 565 meters above sea level the uninterrupted views of the island are breath taking.
 The sheer cliffs to the ocean, the many wineries and the beautiful villages, you can see it all from up here.

 We enter the Monastery down a steep set of steps and are quickly greeted.
-We are offered to try some of the delicious tasters they have for sale including wine they have also made.
+We are offered to try some of the delicious tasters they have for sale including wine they have also made (if you are a wine lover you can also find dedicated wine tours in Santorini).
 Everything is delicious and we purchase a little treat.

 From up here you can see how truly large of an island Santorini is.
 There are so many interesting villages, each with their own atmosphere.
 We stop to watch a couple planes land, its amazing how busy the airport here is.